53 Great Gifts For a Tennis Player

 Tennis sunglasses

 Sunglasses come in a huge variety – aimed at everything from grabbing attention as you stroll downtown to spotting fish in sunny conditions.
-Even tennis players have a range of eye wear designed especially for us: coloured lenses that are optimized to highlight balls, lightweight frames and secure arms that won’t fly off.
+Even tennis players have a range of eye wear designed especially for us: colored lenses that are optimized to highlight balls, lightweight frames and secure arms that won’t fly off.
 They sure beat squinting for hours on end.
+Note that for best depth perception, you should use unpolarized sunglasses.

 Kinesiology therapy tape